aradhitd/SL-Lab9/README.md

 # SL-Lab9

-Dist folder contains the compiled version of the code
+dist folder contains the compiled version of the code